Diffuse reflectance spectroscopy: Kubelka and Munk

 In 1931, Paul Kubelka (with Franz Munk) published "An article on the optics of paint", the contents of which has come to be known as the Kubelka-Munk theory.
 They used absorption and remission (or back-scatter) constants, noting (as translated by Stephen H. Westin) that "an infinitesimal layer of the coating absorbs and scatters a certain constant portion of all the light passing through it".
 While symbols and terminology are changed here, it seems clear from their language that the terms in their differential equations stand for absorption and backscatter (remission) fractions.
 They also noted that the reflectance from an infinite number of these infinitesimal layers is "solely a function of the ratio of the absorption and back-scatter (remission) constants a_{0}/r_{0}, but not in any way on the absolute numerical values of these constants".
-This turns out to be incorrect for spectroscopic purposes, but is a fine approximation for application to coatings.
+This turns out to be incorrect for layers of finite thickness, and the equation was modified for spectroscopic purposes (below), but Kubelka-Munk theory has found extensive use in coatings.

 However, in revised presentations of their mathematical treatment, including that of Kubelka, Kortüm and Hecht (below), the following symbolism became popular, using coefficients rather than fractions: